rcl-ssl/docs/installations/apache.md

 - **SSLCertificateKeyFile** - should be the **Certificate Private Key** file (.key)
 - **SSLCertificateChainFile** - should be the **CA Bundle** (Intermediate Certificates) file (.crt)

-Ensure the Virtual host is enabled in apache.
+Ensure the Virtual host is enabled in Apache.

 **Linux** example command for 'mysite.conf' :